María Sánchez (footballer): San Diego Wave

 The Dash went 1–2–1 to start the 2024 season.
 ESPN reported on 14 April 2024 that Sánchez wanted to be immediately traded from the Dash, which she confirmed on social media on 18 April.
 The Dash traded Sánchez to San Diego Wave FC on 20 April for $300,000 in intra-league transfer funds, $200,000 in allocation money, and an international slot for 2024 and 2025.
 Sánchez made her debut for the Wave one week later in a home victory over Bay FC.
 She scored her first goal with San Diego against the same opponent during an NWSL x Liga MX Femenil Summer Cup match in July, tallying an assist in the same match.
 On 18 September 2024, Sánchez scored a hat-trick against Portland Thorns FC in the CONCACAF W Champions Cup.
 Sánchez's three second-half goals lifted the Wave to a comeback victory after facing a two-goal deficit.

-Tigres UANL
+Return to Tigres UANL

 On 23 June 2025, Sánchez returned to Tigres UANL for an undisclosed fee.